mariuscojoc/cojoc-testing-playground/README.md

 ## Running Tests

-Playwright extensive docummentation on running tests available here: https://playwright.dev/docs/running-tests
+Playwright extensive documentation on running tests available here: https://playwright.dev/docs/running-tests

 To run all the tests in your project, run the following command: